JsAviles/NREIP_FallMentorship2020/README.md

 ## About

-Fall project assigned by the United States Naval Academy, which purposed me with exploring image compressiong and simulating Lossless image encoding.
+Fall project assigned by the United States Naval Academy, which purposed me with exploring image compression and simulating Lossless image encoding.
 ## Operating Instructions

 * **Update pip**